The Buzzer – Livraria Térmita

 2011-2019

-The title, The Buzzer, alludes to a mysterious shortwave radio signal believed to be of Russian military origin—symbolic of the ghostly presence of a former empire and the unresolved tensions.
+The title, The Buzzer, alludes to a mysterious shortwave radio signal presumed to be of Russian military origin—symbolic of the ghostly presence of a former empire and the unresolved tensions.
 The project situates the Baltic region as a geopolitical buffer zone, both historically and today.
-With references ranging from the medieval Battle on the Ice to present-day NATO operations, it explores how spaces, myths, and power are contested and reshaped.
+With references ranging from the medieval Battle on the Ice to present-day NATO operations, it explores how territories, myths, and power are contested and reshaped.

 —